zenito9970/Patra/README.md

 ### Config file

-You can setting to `patra.toml` file.
+You can setting to `patra.toml` file in current directory.
 The setting value of Options is used with priority.

 | Key | Type | Description |